MichaelCurrin/auto-commit-msg/README.md

 A VS Code extension which provides smart suggestions for your commit messages.

+## Release disclaimer

+- This application is still in **pre-release** stage.
+- But... it is functional and I use it daily, so please use it too if you want.
+- There are just some finishing touches still, like making a new logo, releasing the package on the marketplace and cleaning up the docs.
+It can become version `1.0.0` around then.
+- There are also a bunch of issues I want to work through to extend functionality to make the extension smarter.

 ## Purpose

 This is a VS Code extension - when you run it, it will look at files changed and then generate a commit message for you and add it to the commit message box (using the Git Extension's UI).